WebAssembly/spec/proposals/Level-1.md

 #### except_ref

-An exception reference pointing to an instance of an exception.
+An exception reference points to an exception value.
 The size is fixed, but unknown in WebAssembly (the host defines the size in bytes).

 ### Language Types